 - 1 Tbsp lemon juice

-- Turn the heat off, take off the hot hob, add the lemon juice and stir to mix.
+- Turn the heat off and take it off the hot hob.
+Stir in the lemon juice.